dl90/challenges/law-ethics/cybercrime.md

 >
 > **mens rea**: criminal intent (subjective)

+* criminal law: prosecution by government, prosecutor initiates suit
+* civil case: individuals resolving legal disputes, victim initiates suit
+* 'beyond a reasonable doubt': burden of proof used by jury to determine if a criminal defendant is guilty (criminal)
+* 'preponderance of evidence': burden of proof where theres greater than 50% chance of the claim to true (civil)

 ## counters

+* 1st amendment: free speech
 * 4th amendment: prohibits unreasonable searches/seizures, need warrant to search emails (exception: immigration officers)
 * exclusionary rule: evidence from warrantless searches may be excluded
   * fruit of the poisonous tree doctrine: evidence derived form illegal searches/arrests/interrogations is inadmissable
+    * exception 1: discovered from source independent from illegal activity
+    * exception 2: discovery is inevitable
+    * exception 3: attenuation (weakening of connection) between illegal activity and the discovery of evidence

 ## jurisdiction (US)